alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 > When you enable a standard, all the controls for that standard are enabled by default.
 You can then disable and enable specific controls within an enabled standard.
 {: .prompt-info }

-However, there are several reasons you may choose to disable controls:
+There are several reasons why you may choose to disable the controls:

 - Controls for unused services
 - Controls using global resources